mindflayer/python-mocket/README.rst

 How to use it
 =============
-Read these three blog posts if you want to have a big picture of what *Mocket* is capable of:
+Read the following blog posts if you want to have a big picture of what *Mocket* is capable of:

 - https://medium.com/p/mocket-is-alive-and-is-fighting-with-us-b2810d52597a
 - https://hackernoon.com/make-development-great-again-faab769d264e